UKPLab/acl2026-misviz/README.md

 | internvl3   |  8B, 38B, 78B | [Link](https://huggingface.co/collections/OpenGVLab/internvl3-67f7f690be79c2fe9d74fe9d) |
 | qwen2.5-vl      | 7B, 32B, 72B   | [Link](https://huggingface.co/collections/Qwen/qwen25-vl-6795ffac22b334a837c0f9a5)  |

-We also provide code to conduct experiments with GPT-4.1, GPT-o3, Gemini-2.5-flash-lite, using the OpenAI API and the Google AI Studio.
+We also provide code to run experiments with GPT-4.1, GPT-o3, and Gemini-2.5-flash-lite using the OpenAI API and Google AI Studio.
 You will first need to obtain API keys from both providers and store them as environment variables.

 ### Fine-tune DePlot for axis extraction and predict axis metadata